Shruichan/cs185c_spring2025/README.md

-# Effects of The Panama Canal

-This modeling project is an example to demonstrate the approximate scope, files, and organization of a class project for CS 185C.
+# What would happen if we rotated the earth

 ## Project Description

-In this project, I will be investigating the effects of the panama canal on both water salinity and average velocity in the areas around it specifically assuming that it is just a canal and not the more blocked multi layer system it is in reality.
-(Considering changing the project to see what happens if I flip all land on the planet 90 degrees similar to what is described in this video [https://www.youtube.com/watch?v=WH4g1ptJ-70] but am still uncertain).
-In Particular, I will be investigating the following science question:
+In this project, I will be investigating the effects of a hypothetical 90-degree rotation of the Earth along its mantle in which the current equator becomes a meridian and the poles are relocated to what are now equatorial regions.
+This simulation is inspired by the thought experiment discussed in this video: [https://www.youtube.com/watch?v=WH4g1ptJ-70].

+In particular, I will be investigating the following science question:

-*How would the panama canal affect the ocean salinity and current velocity should it be turned into a true canal?*
+*How would a 90-degree rotation of the Earth affect global ocean salinity, temperature, and current velocity patterns?*

-In order to investigate this question, I will construct a small and high resolution model right around the panama canal and some of its surrounding waters and run my model simulation for 2 years with 2 seperate setups: a run where the panama canal is treated as a through straigh and one where it is blocked off (not allowing water to diretly flow through the canal as in the real world.
-I will be running my experiment from 2008 to 2010.
-I anticipate some extra salinity on the pacific ocean side of the canal as the atlantic ocean is more saline than the pacific and the bay in that area is at higher elevation likely leading to flow going from the atlantic to the pacific.

-For the initial conditions of the model I will import the ECCO version 5 model starting from january 2008.
-I will also be constructing a boundary for the model using gebco.
+To investigate this question, I will generate a modified Earth topography by rotating a current bathymetry file and coarsening it for easier model running.
+Using this new orientation, I will configure a global ocean circulation model and run simulations under the new geography.
+Specifically, I plan to run the model into the future as I will be using the latest GEBCO dataset for the rotated bathymetry

 In order to analyze the results I will track the changes in, velocity, salinity, and temparatue over time throughout the model, and use tools like matplotlib and moviepy in order to visualize the changes in the ocean over time, and compare them to one another.

+This simulation will help explore how drastically the continents and earth land configuration affects life as we know it and will provide good insight as to what would happen ecologically as well should the earth magically get rotated.

 ## Reproducing Model Results